MCP Orchestrator Integration (v0.3.21+)

 Waits for response… Learning layer checks historical scores

-AI Assistant Integration picks Claude (1.5x bias)
+AI Assistant Integration picks preferred provider (configurable bias)

-If Claude fails → automatic GPT fallback
+If primary fails → automatic second-provider fallback

-If GPT fails → automatic Gemini fallback
+If second fails → automatic third-provider fallback

 MCP Meta-Router discovers required tools